 The Tomb of the Thirteenth Dalai Lama

 The tomb of the 13th Dalai Lama is located west of the Great West Hall.
-Built in 1933, this 14 metres high giant stupa holds priceless jewels and one ton of solid gold.
+Built-in 1933, this 14 meters high giant stupa holds priceless jewels and one ton of solid gold.
 Devotional offerings include elephant tusks from India, ceramic lions and vases and a pagoda made from over 200,000 pearls.
 The elaborated murals of stupa exhibit the traditional Tibetan style and depict many events of the life of the Thirteenth Dalai Lama during the early 20th century.

-Tsetang (Zetang) is the birthplace of earliest Tibetans and the political and economical centre of Shangnan prefecture.
-It sits on the south bank in the middle section of the Yarlung Tsangbo River with a moderate climate at an altitude of 3,600 meters.
+Tsetang (Zetang) is the birthplace of the earliest Tibetans and the political and economic center of Shangnan prefecture.
+It sits on the south bank in the middle section of the Yarlung Tsangpo River with a moderate climate at an altitude of 3,600 meters.

 The Chenpu meditation caves area (located to the north of Samye monastery) is still a dream place for Tibetan Buddhism practices.
-You can have a touch and visit to the holy lake Larmulatso--which was and now still the image reflection watching lake for finding clues to choose the rein carlated boy of the Past Dalhai Lhama and Panchan Lhama.
+You can have a touch and visit to the holy lake Larmulatso–which was and now still the image reflection watching lake for finding clues to choose the rein created boy of the Past Dalai Lhama and Panchan Lhama.